I-1-2-57. Evaluating Fee Petitions

 Examples:

-2. A representative submitted a copy of medical evidence she had used successfully in a recent workers' compensation claim to support the claim for a period of disability and disability insurance benefits.
+2. A representative submitted a copy of medical evidence the representative had used successfully in a recent workers' compensation claim to support the claim for a period of disability and disability insurance benefits.
 The representative provided SSA with readily available evidence we may not have had.
 However, the submission of new medical evidence relating to the period before insured status expired would have been a far more valuable service.

 3. Complexity of the Case